by Leonard Favela

-Featured in the 2016 annual BCFS together magazine
+Featured in the 2016 edition of the BCFS System magazine, “together”

 From the long, winding driveway, the Goulet family home looks perfectly serene, nestled in the Texas Hill Country.
 But step inside their expansive estate, and the quiet country scenery gives way to the joyful commotion of children running, playing and giggling.